lukeryannetnz/manager-readme/README.md

 I use my calendar to organize my life.
 My calendar is publicly visible so that it's clear what I'm spending time on.
 If you report to me and want to talk to me urgently, I will make time for you if you DM me.
 ## 1:1s

 I like to have weekly 1:1's with my direct team members where you set the agenda.
 These are super important to me.
 They aren't status reports unless you want to talk about status.
-They are a time for us to discuss ideas, share information and context, talk about your career, give feedback and anything else that will help you to grow, learn and be successful.
+They are a time for us to discuss ideas, share information and context, talk about your career, give feedback, and anything else that will help you to grow, learn and be successful.
 ## Other potentially relevant things

 I don't drink alcohol but enjoy being invited to bars and being around people who do.